CodeWitchBella/isbl-publisher/README.md

 ## Why?

 Automate creating changelogs from commit messages.
 Also creates git tags and publishes to NPM.
-All either from command line or CI.
+All automated in CI.
 Works both on GitHub and GitLab (.com or self-hosted).
 See below for setup.

 ## How to setup